Privacy Policy

 International Data Transfer

-The personal data we process may be accessed from, processed or transferred to countries other than the country in which you reside.
+The Personal Data we process may be accessed from, processed or transferred to countries other than the country in which you reside.
 Those countries may have data protection laws that are different from the laws of your country.
-Such cross-border transfer of your personal data is necessary for us to service your transaction with us, and for the other purposes outlined in this Privacy Policy.
+Such cross-border transfer of your Personal Data is necessary for us to provide the services required by your transaction with our Customers, and for the other purposes outlined in this Privacy Policy.

 The servers for our platform are located in the United States, where it is processed.
 The transferees of your personal data may also be located in countries other than the country in which you reside.

-We have taken appropriate steps and put safeguards in place to help ensure that any access, processing and/or transfer of your personal data remains protected in accordance with this Privacy Policy and in compliance with applicable data protection law.
+We have taken appropriate steps and put safeguards in place to help ensure that any access, processing and/or transfer of your personal data remains protected in accordance with this Privacy Policy and in compliance with applicable data protection law, including the EU-US DPF.
 Such measures provide your personal data with a standard of protection that is at least comparable to that under the equivalent local law in your country, no matter where your data is accessed from, processed and/or transferred to.
-We will comply with obligations regarding personal data cross-border transfer in accordance with application data protection laws, regulations, and conditions set by the competent authorities.
+We will comply with obligations regarding personal data cross-border transfer in accordance with applicable data protection laws, regulations, and conditions set by the competent authorities.
 This may include fulfilling obligations such as security assessments and/or certifications and signing agreements with overseas recipients in accordance with the standard contract established by the competent authorities.

 Back to Top